z0n3d100/reference-architectures/web-app/deployment/readme.md

 #### Step 4 Enter the passwords for certificate and for the sql server administrator

-**Note:** Sql administrator has a minimum password size of 8 characters minimum and other requirements.
-Check https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-2017 for Sql administrator password requirements
+**Note:** Sql administrator has a minimum password size of 8 characters requirement.
+For sql password requirements Check https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-2017 for Sql administrator password requirements

 **Note:** The script will generate a self signed certificate for the application gateway.
 Self signed certificates  should only be used for testing purposes.